-I am an research fellow in Imperial College's Medical Education Research Unit.
-My clinical education research interests centre around prevention, preparedness for practice, sustainable healthcare, innovation and quality improvement.
+I am a senior research fellow in Imperial College's Medical Education Research Unit.
+My clinical education research interests centre around personalised care, prevention, preparedness for practice, sustainable healthcare, innovation and quality improvement.
 I have broader educational research interests relating to diversity & equitable participation, professional identity, the links between assessment and learning behaviour, academic motivation, well-being, educational value and self-efficacy.
-I also support educational professional development across our Clinical Teaching Fellow network.
+I am the course lead for our AoME accredited Excellence in Clinical Education CPD course for clinical teachers, I lead our Teaching Skills programme within the MBBS Programme.

 Aurora leadership programme | 2016 | leadership foundation for higher education